Conversion therapy: Gender identity change efforts (GICE)

 Gender Identity Change Efforts (GICE) refer to practices of healthcare providers and religious counselors with the goal of attempting to alter a person's gender identity or expression to conform to social norms.
 Examples include aversion therapy, cognitive restructuring, and psychoanalytic and talk therapies.
 Western medical-model narratives have historically favored a binary gender model and pathologizing gender diversity and non-conformity.
 This aided the development and proliferation of GICE.

 Early interventions were rooted in psychoanalytic hypotheses.
 Robert Stoller advanced the theory that gender-nonconforming behavior and expression in children assigned male at birth (AMAB) was caused by being overly close to their mother.
 Richard Green continued his research; his methods for altering behavior included having the father spend more time with the child and mother less, expecting both to exhibit stereotypical gender roles, and having them praise their child's masculine behaviors, and shame their feminine and gender-nonconforming ones.
 These interventions resulted in depression in the children and feelings of betrayal from parents that the treatments failed.

 In the 1970s, UCLA psychologist Richard Green recruited Ole Ivar Lovaas to adapt the techniques of applied behavior analysis (ABA) to attempt to prevent children from becoming transsexual.
 Deemed the "Feminine Boy Project", the treatments used operant conditioning to reward gender-conforming behaviors, and punish gender non-conforming behaviors.

 Kenneth Zucker at the Centre for Addiction and Mental Health adopted Richard Green's methods, but narrowed the scope to attempting to prevent the child from identifying as transgender by modifying gender behavior and presentation to conform to the expectations of the assigned gender at birth, which he dubbed the "living in your own skin" model.
 His model used the same interventions as Green with the addition of psychodynamic therapy.

 Bans on conversion therapy

 In 2020, the United Nations Independent Expert on sexual orientation and gender identity (IESOGI) published a Report on conversion therapy, which documented global practices on conversion therapy against LGBTQ individuals.

 In the report, the UN IESOGI called for a global ban on "conversion therapy", as an umbrella term describing various interventions practiced to "cure" people, and to "convert" them from non-heterosexual to heterosexual, and from trans or gender diverse to cisgender.
 The report highlighted a 2015 US court case from New Jersey, "Ferguson v JONAH", in which a jury unanimously found the defendants guilty of fraud, claiming they were providing "services that could significantly reduce or eliminate same-sex attraction."
+In March of 2026, laws prohibiting conversion therapy were struck down by the US Supreme Court.